Minxrod/PTC-EmkII/readme.txt

 - Sample 9: Works.
 - Sample 10: Works.
 - Sample 11: Works.
-- Sample 12: Not quite working - audio does not match, saving/loading untested.
+- Sample 12: Not quite working - audio does not match, saving/loading does not seem to work.
 - Game 1: Works.
 - Game 2: Works, but input is slightly off (occasional double-inputs).
 - Game 3: Works.
 - Game 4: Works.
 - Game 5: Works.
+- CHRED: Untested, likely broken.
+- SCRED: Untested, likely broken.
+- GRPED: Untested, likely broken.
+- DRWED: Untested, likely broken.

 = Features =
 - Console: Most commands on the console should be working, but there are issues with INPUT and LINPUT.